 - A. If a homeless enrollee is seeking care from a non-participating provider due to the proximity to the shelter, the provider will need to request authorization from the Plan to conduct an Evaluation and Management or provide urgent care to the member.
-SelectHealth will approve the initial visit when a homeless enrollee presents at a non-participating shelter provider or non-participating community provider, but participates in the Medicaid fee-for-service program.
-Requests for prior authorization are approved. - B. For an assessment, the plan will reimburse the non-participating provider at the fee-for service non-facility global fee for E&M (evaluation and management) code 99203 (currently \$56.93).
+SelectHealth will approve the initial visit when a homeless enrollee presents at a non-participating shelter provider or non-participating community provider but participates in the Medicaid fee-for-service program.
+Requests for prior authorization are approved. - B. For an assessment, the plan will reimburse the non-participating provider at the fee-for service non-facility global fee for E&M (evaluation and management) code 99203 (currently \$56.93). - C. Urgent care needs identified during the initial assessment may be treated by a non-par provider with reimbursement by the plans at the FFS rate.

-2. For Homeless Enrollees in SelectHealth (continued)

-C. Urgent care needs identified during the initial assessment may be treated by a non-par provider with reimbursement by the plans at the FFS rate.
 Any follow-up and/or specialty care needed must be prior authorized by the plan or referred by the PCP to a participating provider.
 If urgent care is needed, the MCO must consider whether any delay in seeking treatment may result in the member not accessing care, and should, in that case, be authorized.
-The provider must seek authorization on the next business day if care was provided during non-business hours.

-D. Non-participating providers will be required to use the plans participating pharmacies, laboratories, inpatient and outpatient providers for the provision of services and should be arranged by the provider.

-E. SelectHealth will allow a member (or her./his designee) to change PCPs, upon request:

-- to participating shelter provider;

-- · to a PCP closer to shelter location

-- SelectHealth will coordinate with the homeless member, their designee (if any), the shelter program staff (if any), and with Medicaid CHOICE to disenroll and enroll (transfer) the member into another Plan in order to continue the relationship with a provider, if the provider does not participate in SelectHealth.

-F. Providers at homeless shelters may function as PCPs for the homeless population if their total hours worked, at all locations, is a minimum of 16 hours weekly.
+The provider must seek authorization on the next business day if care was provided during non-business hours. - D. SelectHealth will allow a member (or her/his designee) to change PCPs, upon request: - To the participating shelter provider - To a PCP closer to shelter location - SelectHealth will coordinate with the homeless member, their designee (if any), the shelter program staff (if any), and with Medicaid CHOICE to disenroll and enroll transfer) the member into another Plan in order to continue the relationship with a provider, if the provider does not participate in SelectHealth. - E. Providers at homeless shelters may function as PCPs for the homeless population if their total hours worked, at all locations, is a minimum of 16 hours weekly.
 This provision is only for the homeless population who wish to use the providers at a shelter site.
 These providers will not be listed in the provider directory unless they meet all credentialing requirements.
 SelectHealth will inform members that providers affiliated to shelters are available as PCPs even though they are not listed in the directory.

-3. PCP Teams
+PCP Teams

-Teams of physicians/nurse practitioners may serve as PCPs for members of the VNSNY CHOICE SelectHealth.
+Teams of physicians/nurse practitioners may serve as PCPs for members of SelectHealth.
 Such teams may include no more than four (4) physicians/nurse practitioners and, when a member chooses or is assigned to a team, one of the practitioners must be designated as "lead provider" for that member.
 All such team practitioners must meet HIV Specialist PCP criteria.